• Skip to primary navigation

 How to get the shiny crust on small batch brownie cookies?

+The secret to getting the shiny crust for this small batch brownie cookie recipe is in the method of beating the eggs with the sugar until the sugar is well dissolved.
+This is important.
+If the sugar is not dissolved then the crust will be dull and grainy.
 In order to make sure the sugar dissolves well, make sure your egg is at room temperature.
 If you take it straight from the fridge it will be too cold, so in this case I like to submerge it in warm water for 5-10 minutes until it warms up.

-Can I use granulated sugar instead of brown sugar?
+Can I use brown sugar instead of granulated sugar?

 Why did my cookies spread too much?